 Eurofound's EU PolicyWatch collates information on the responses of government and social partners to the COVID-19 crisis, the war in Ukraine, rising inflation, as well as gathering examples of company practices aimed at mitigating the social and economic impacts.

-The Government put together an emergency taskforce in the light of expected refugees from Ukraine.
-Furthermore, the Government financially supports several organisations to coordinate private initiatives of people to help Ukrainians in different ways.
+The government has an emergency taskforce to prepare for expected refugees from Ukraine.
+The government also financially supports several organisations that coordinate private initiatives that help Ukrainians find homes.
 The Red Cross, Refugeehelp Netherlands and the Salvation Army work together in screening potential host families, finding accommodation for refugees etc. Legal basis for this measure was initially the State Emergency Law, but this is being replaced by a temporary law which is currently in consultation.

-Municipalities and security regions will coordinate the realisation of accommodation locations for at least 1,000 refugees from Ukraine per region within two weeks.
+Municipalities and security regions coordinates the realisation of accommodations for at least 1,000 refugees from Ukraine within two weeks of their arrival.
 This involves the complete realisation of locations, the furnishing of locations and their actual operation.
-They are also working on an additional 1,000 places per security region in the period thereafter (the Netherlands is divided into 25 security regions.
+They are also working on an additional 1,000 places per security region (the Netherlands is divided into 25 security regions.
 Each security region is dedicated to the safety of the inhabitants and visitors of that area).
 In this way, a total of approximately 50,000 accommodation places will become available for Ukrainians.
 The government is funding the accommodation.

 €12 million is made available to keep the taskforce up and running until the end of 2023, €100 million is made available to support municipalities in building (temporary) accommodation for refugees.
 Several NGOs received financial support: over €7 million for an NGO supporting municipalities with accommodation, over €13 million for RefugeeHomeNL, over €12 million for the Red Cross for humanitarian aid.

 As of 31 December 2022, 69,450 beds are available for refugees from Ukraine, of which 67,450 are currently in use.
 These numbers are being updated twice a week on a government portal.
 86,710 refugees have been registered at municipalities.
-The people not staying in the beds available are staying in private accommodation.
+The people who choose not to stay in beds available are staying in private accommodation.

 National government